 Electric Vehicle Charging and Smart Mobility

-The Netherlands is a European leader in electric vehicle (EV) adoption, with one of the highest densities of public charging points in the world.
-As of 2024, there are over 150,000 public charging stations, supported by subsidies and grid investments.
-Many municipalities require new developments to include charging infrastructure.
-The government's Smart Mobility Agenda promotes the use of data and technology to optimize traffic flows, reduce congestion, and improve road safety, including trials for connected and automated vehicles on designated corridors.
+The Netherlands is a European leader in electric vehicle (EV) adoption, boasting one of the highest densities of public charging points worldwide.
+As of 2024, the country has over 150,000 public charging stations, supported by a combination of government subsidies, private investment, and proactive municipal policies.
+Many new residential and commercial developments are required by law to include EV charging infrastructure to facilitate widespread adoption.

 Rail Network